-

-Da Hong Gang Pu by Kaishunhao: the nobility of 2016 aged shu puer in red mandarin
+Da Hong Gang Pu from Kaishunhao: the nobility of 2016 aged shu pu-erh in red mandarin

-In the world of Chinese tea, aging plays a key role, transforming the taste and aroma, giving them depth and nobility.
-Aged pu-erhs are especially prized, and when such pu-erh is combined with aromatic citrus zest and aged together for years, a truly unique product is born.
-Today we will talk about Shu Pu-erh in a tangerine "Red tangerine" (大红柑普, Dàhóng gān pǔ - Da Hong Gan Pu) from the manufacturer Kaishunhao (开顺号, Kāi shùn hào), the raw materials for which were produced in December 2016.
+In the world of Chinese tea, aging plays a key role, transforming the flavor and aroma, imparting depth and refinement.
+Aged pu'er teas are especially prized, and when such pu'er is combined with aromatic citrus zest and aged for years, a truly unique product is born.
+Today, we'll be discussing Shu Pu'er in Mandarin "Red Mandarin" (大红柑普, Dàhóng gān pǔ - Да Хун Ган Пу) from the producer Kaishunhao (开顺号, Kāi shùn hào), the raw materials for which were harvested in December 2016.

-The name "Da Hong Gan Pu" (大红柑普, Dàhóng gān pǔ) literally translates as "Big Red Mandarin Pu'er".
-Although the name mentions lime, the Chinese name "Red Mandarin" indicates that the mandarin variety used is not lime.
+The name "Da Hong Gan Pu" (大红柑普, Dàhóng gān pǔ) literally translates as "Big Red Mandarin Pu'er."
+Although the name mentions lime, the Chinese name "Red Mandarin" indicates that the tea is actually a variety of mandarin, not lime.

-Kaishunhao Factory presents this interesting product, combining high-quality raw materials of Shu Puer with the traditional technique of its aromatization and aging in citrus peel.
-The release of tea with the indication of the year of raw materials speaks of attention to quality and aging potential.
+The Kaishunhao factory presents this interesting product, combining high-quality Shu Pu'erh tea with the traditional technique of flavoring and aging it in citrus peel.
+The tea's release, labeled with the year of production, speaks to the company's attention to quality and aging potential.

-The basis of this tea is Shu Pu'er from Yunnan Province.
-The key point is the date of production of raw materials: December 2016.
-As of today (April 2025), this means that the tea has been aged for more than eight years.
-During this time, significant changes occur with Shu Pu'er:
+The base of this tea is Shu Pu'er from Yunnan Province.
+The key point is the date the raw material was harvested: December 2016.
+As of today (April 2025), this means the tea has been aged for more than eight years.
+During this time, Shu Pu'er undergoes significant changes:

-- The residual notes of the fermentation process (“voduy”) disappear or become significantly softer.
+- The residual notes of the fermentation process (“vodui”) disappear or are significantly softened.

 - The taste becomes exceptionally smooth, velvety and deep.

-- Complex nuances develop: old wood, nuts, dark chocolate, camphor, sometimes sweet, medicinal or "basement" notes appear (in a good way).
+- Complex nuances develop: old wood, nuts, dark chocolate, camphor, and sometimes sweet, medicinal or “cellar” notes (in a good way) appear.

 - The tea acquires maturity and nobility.